kcrypt/scala-blake3/README.md

 # Blake3 for scala

-This is highly optimized blake3 implementation for scala, scala-js and scala-native, without any dependencies.
-This implementation has constant memory footprint (about 5kb) which hasn't depends on size of hashed data nor output size hash size.
+This is a highly optimized blake3 implementation for scala, scala-js, and scala-native, without any dependencies.
+This implementation has a constant memory footprint (about 5kb) which hasn't depended on the size of hashed data or the size of the output hash.

-If you're looking for the faster possible hash function for scala.js I suggest to use this one, instead of [SHA] because this implementation use only 32 bits number which nativly supported by JS.
+If you're looking for the faster possible hash function for scala.js I suggest to use this one, instead of [SHA] because this implementation use only 32 bits number which is natively supported by JS.

 You can use it as
 ```